-SEOUL, South Korea -- Warships from the rival Koreas exchange warning shots after a North Korean ship briefly violated the disputed western sea boundary, a South Korean defense official says.
-The shots were fired into the sea and there were no reports of injuries and damage to the ships of either side.
+SEOUL, South Korea -- Warships from the rival Koreas exchange warning shots after a North Korean ship briefly violated the disputed western sea boundary, a South Korean defense official said.
+The shots were fired into the sea and there have been no reports of injuries and damage to the ships of either side.
 By Kim Tong-Hyung.
 SENT: 280 words.

 SKOREA-DEFECTORS SEND MONEY

 SEOUL, South Korea -- The voice on the North Korean end of the line seemed too old to be Lee Seo Yeon's sister, but when they started talking about childhood memories, she knew.
 Their first talk in 16 years was an emotional moment, interrupted by a financial transaction: With help from go-betweens, Lee, a defector now in South Korea, transferred 2 million won ($1,880) to her sister, with the intermediaries getting a cut.
 Smuggled phones, combined with a resourceful underground network of brokers inside and outside North Korea, are allowing defectors not only to connect with long-lost relatives, but to send them desperately needed cash.
 The process remains risky, both for people within the arm of North Korean law and defectors worried about getting cheated.
 By Hyung-jin Kim.
 SENT: 1,150 words, photos.

 BEIJING -- The dengue virus has killed six people and infected more than 20,000 in southern China's worst outbreak of the mosquito-transmitted disease in about two decades.
 SENT: 140 words.

 YANGON, Myanmar -- Rights groups in Myanmar say the president has pardoned more than a dozen political prisoners and former military intelligence officials as part of a pledge to free people jailed for political crimes by the end of the year.
 SENT: 130 words.